joehoyle/Time-Stack/README.md

 You'll need make sure you've selected 'APC' as your cache extension in MAMP Preferences > PHP.

-This done, you need to add the following line to`wp-config.php`, somwhere above "That's all, stop editing!" :
+This done, you need to add the following line to`wp-config.php`, somewhere above "That's all, stop editing!" :

 ```PHP
 define( 'WP_CACHE', true );